 Sea sponges live into their thousands, and some mayflies only get 300 seconds to #yolo.
-But Earth is filled with millions of species, which got us wondering: Who are the oldest living animals on the planet today?
+But Earth is filled with millions of species, which got us wondering: Who is the oldest animal in the world today?

 But compared to Adwaita, another giant tortoise, Jonathan is a youngster.
 A longtime resident of the Alipore Zoological Garden, Adwaita lived for 256 years!